7 Ways to Use Social Media Automation That’ll Save You Hours

-Instead of setting reminders to post at certain times, automation tools can schedule those posts on your behalf.
+Instead of setting reminders to post at certain times on a social media platform, automation tools can schedule those posts on your behalf.
 You can create a queue of evergreen content to publish throughout the week without needing someone on-hand to publish it.

 Not only does this save time (an average of six hours a week!), but it also makes it easier to post consistently and minimizes those last-minute scrambles to post something after you realize you haven’t shared anything in a week.

-The best part?
+The best part of this kind of social media marketing automation?
 Most scheduling tools (like Hootsuite, CoSchedule, and MeetEdgar) analyze your optimal posting times and create a queue for your scheduled posts to go out at those times.
 It guarantees that you’re posting when your audience is most active and, therefore, increases engagement rates.

 2. Curate content ideas